autoplus-gg/suggestions/.github/ISSUE_TEMPLATE/feature_request.md

 ---
-name: Feature request
+name: Suggestion / Feature request
-about: Suggest an idea for this project
+about: Suggest an idea to improve AutoPlus (bot, server, website, etc.)
 title: ''
 labels: feat
 assignees: ''
 ---

-**Suggestion applies to:**
+**Summary**
+A short, clear summary of the suggestion.

+**Applies to**
 - [ ] Discord bot
 - [ ] Discord server
 - [ ] Website
 - [ ] Other (please specify):

-**Is your feature request related to a problem?
-Please describe.**
-A clear and concise description of what the problem is.
-Ex.
-I'm always frustrated when [...]

-**Describe the solution you'd like**
-A clear and concise description of what you want to happen.
+**Problem / Motivation**
+Describe the problem or motivation for this request.
+Why is this improvement helpful?

+**Proposed solution**
+Describe the solution you want.
+Be as specific as possible (UI mockups, command examples, expected behavior).

-**Describe alternatives you've considered**
+**Alternatives considered**
-A clear and concise description of any alternative solutions or features you've considered.

-**Additional context**
-Add any other context or screenshots about the feature request here.
+Describe other solutions you considered and why they were not suitable.

-**Priority / Impact**
+**Impact / Priority**
 - [ ] Nice to have
 - [ ] Important
-- [ ] Critical
+- [ ] Critical (blocks usage)

+**Additional context**
+Add any other context, links, mockups or screenshots here.